| Appendix 5: Articles

 capital, agriculture which has good foundations must be the

+basis.
 National entrepreneurs who have the

 capital, management skill, techniques and know-how should be